cnharrison/dotfiles/README.md

  ![great wave of kanagawa with gradient background](https://i.imgur.com/bWp4T9p.jpeg)

 ## Todo
-- [ ] Modularize the color scheme + allow switching with a script
+- [ ] Modularize the color scheme + display outputs and allow switching with a script
-- [ ] Modularize the display outputs + allow switching with a script# dotfiles